peter1357908/Tiny-Search-Engine/indexer/TESTING.md

-# TESTING.md for CS50 Lab 4 Crawler
+# TESTING.md for CS50 Lab 5 Indexer
-## Shengsong Gao, April 2018
+## Shengsong Gao, May 2018

-### Testing 'crawler'
+### Testing `indexer` and `indextest`

 Testing has never been made easier!
-Just do "make test" in the crawler directory!
-That command will run the two shell scripts, "badCommandLine.sh" and "crawling.sh", I made for, well, bad command line arguments and successful crawling!
+Just do `make test` in the indexer directory!
+That command will run the two shell scripts, `badCommandLine.sh` and `indexing.sh` - both scripts will test BOTH `indexer` and `indextest`.

-"badCommandLine.sh" tests many different invalid command line arguments on my crawler - it echoes out each command line before it's run, so it's easy to see "what went wrong."
+`badCommandLine.sh` tests many different invalid command line arguments on both `indexer` and `indextest` - it echoes out each command before their output by using bash utitlity `set -x` - it's imperfect, though, as the `&&` command chaining is not displayed - please refer to the script for precise commands!

-"crawling.sh" tests 3 supposedly successful crawls.
-It compares the process printed to stdout by my crawler and the demo crawler in ~cs50/demo/crawler - they should be perfectly matching, and if so, my success message will be echoed to stdout.
+(This problem becomes obvious in indexing.sh) It constructs index based on the demo crawler output in the cs50 demo directory, saves the index into the output directory, sorts the output, and compare the output to the sorted demo output.

-I didn't compare the HTML output files because of a strange difference between each file my crawler produces and the demo crawler produces - upon human eye examination, any pair of those two files are the same, but "diff" program still points out that the files produced by the demo crawler has some extra random characters compared to corresponding files produced by my crawler - again, they are exactly the same otherwise, and since my files don't have those random characters (and are thus about each 1 byte smaller), I think my solution works out better.
+`indexing.sh` test-runs `indexer`and `indextest`.
+It echoes out commands like badCommandLine.sh above.
+It loads index from the demo index output in the cs50 demo directory, saves the index into the output directory, sorts the output, and compare the output to the sorted demo output.

-Also, if you test with myvalgrind, you'll notice that my crawler allocates fewer times, with fewer space total - supposedly better, because I don't observe a significant performance drop, if there was any.
+Tested with myvalgrind, and there was no memory leak whatsoever!
+I didn't include valgrind testing in the test scripts because it's rather slow - but do try it out if you wish!